 Step 3.
 At the Boot interface, select UEFI/BIOS Boot Mode, and press Enter.

-Step 5.
+Step 4.
 Then the UEFI/BIOS Boot Mode dialog box appears.
-Here you can use the up and down arrows to select UEFI Boot Mode, and then press Enter.
+Here you can use the Up and Down arrows to select UEFI for UEFI boot mode or Legacy for BIOS boot mode, and then press Enter key.

-You see, to convert system disk from MBR to GPT without data loss is very simple by using MiniTool Partition Wizard Pro Ultimate Edition.
-If you want to use UEFI boot mode and enjoy its fast booting speed, try using MiniTool Partition Wizard to convert your disk now!
+You see, to convert system disk to MBR or GPT without data loss is very simple by using MiniTool Partition Wizard Pro Ultimate Edition.
+If you want to use UEFI boot mode and enjoy its fast booting speed or you want to switch UEFI back to BIOS boot mode, try using MiniTool Partition Wizard to convert your disk now!

-If you have any question about how to convert MBR to GPT to support UEFI boot or if you have other better solutions, you can leave a message on the following comment zone and we will reply as soon as possible.
+If you have any question about how to convert a disk to MBR or GPT, or if you have other better solutions, you can leave a message on the following comment zone and we will reply as soon as possible.
 If you need any help when using MiniTool software, you may contact us via [email protected].

 The UEFI firmware scans the GPTs to find an EFI Service Partition to boot from.
 If the EFI bootable partition is not found, the firmware may revert to the old Legacy Boot method.
 If both UEFI boot and Legacy boot fail, you may receive the disk boot failure error message.